jcassee/parameterized-entrypoint/README.md

 	docker run -e domain=www.example.com example/nginx

-If using environment variables is inconvenient, for example because the values are structured, you can also use `/variables.yml`:
+If using environment variables is inconvenient, for example because the values are structured, you can set them in `/variables.yml`:

+    echo 'domain: www.example.com' > variables.yml
 	docker run -v $PWD/variables.yml:/variables.yml example/nginx

 Paths can be customized using `entrypoint` command line options.
 See `entrypoint